Venue: Conference Room A/B, Cumbria House, Botchergate, Carlisle. CA1 1RD

 A question was put forward, with regards to Landfill Sites, which related to the location of Landfill Sites from many years ago and if there was a record of where these old sites were and how confident that the old “sketchy” records were for the location of these sites.
 This could be a Health and Safety concern now and in the future and could leave the County Council with a liability.

-The Executive Director - Economy and Infrastructure, explained that this problem does not only related to old landfill ... view the full minutes text for item 39.
+Dominic Donnini, Executive Director - Economy and Infrastructure, explained that this problem does not only related to old landfill sites as there are ... view the full minutes text for item 39.

 Report by the Chief Fire Officer.